wilsonmar/wilsonmar.github.io/_posts/2018-10-09-mytrailhead.md

    This makes learning "competency based".

-1. Build peer assessments scorecards so that managers and peers can consistently rate and reward employees for a performance of skills.
+1. Build peer assessments scorecards so that managers and peers can consistently rate and reward employees for demonstrating use of skills.

 ## More about Salesforce #